christinamyli/nyc-evictions/README.md

 ## Data Analysis
 I cleaned and filtered the data in a Jupyter notebook to only look at 2017 to 2023.
 I then analyzed using pandas to look at trends over time, as well as trends in each borough.

+For spatial analysis in QGIS, I created separate heat maps for each year, and used the City Council shapefiles to see which districts have the highest number of evictions each year.
+I compared this analysis to the data analysis done in Jupyter notebook.

 ## Data Visualization
 I did not focus as much on creative data viz for this project as my previous project - partially because I didn't think it was completely appropriate given the subject matter.
 But I wanted to have a cohesive design throughout, and I wanted to make it explicit that the data story focuses on housing-related issues in the Bronx, which is why I kept the colors to a minimum.
 I used one color to represent the Bronx, and I used that throughout the story for immediate comprehension on the part of the reader.

 ## Reflections
+I had some difficulty figuring out the angle for this story.
+I also wanted to create a map in QGIS using data from the United States Census Bureau to visualize either povery levels (or median income levels) of New York City, to verify the stats I found online about poverty rates in the Bronx.
+Unfortunately, I didn't have time to gather the data using the Census API (also, it's so confusing to use!) and create a map that would help better explain the high eviction rates in those particular neighborhoods in the Bronx.
+I also wasn't sure if the data on housing code violations was completely relevant or necessary to include, but I did find it interesting in my analysis that the same 4 council districts kept showing up in the Evictions analysis and Housing Code Violations analysis.
+Some further reporting could have been useful at this point to understand other contributing factors, but again, time constraints kept me from pursuing the story more.
+Alas!